 Finally, ask students to compose some content area writing.
 The Teacher Tip cards for the eBooks provides teachers with questions, ideas for discussion and writing prompts.
 You can alter the second writing prompt and ask students to write about two of the predator/prey relationships and how they affect the ecosystem.
 Notice there is also a guided reading level and a Lexile provided for this title.

-If you want to learn more about using INFOhio’s 4th grade collection of Scholastic’s Storia, INFOhio's Storia page.
+If you want to learn more about using INFOhio’s 4th and 5th grade collection of Scholastic’s Storia, visit INFOhio's Storia page.
 Try it out and be sure to let us know how you are using Storia in your classroom – both in reading and other content areas!